Nikkinoodl/CFD-Demo/Finite-Difference-Overview.md

 $$

-In this document we will only be dealing with two-dimensional fluid flow, so in these and subsequent equations the variables we ae using represent **u** = [u, v], a two-dimensional velocity vector, t is time,
+In this document we will only be dealing with two-dimensional fluid flow, so in these and subsequent equations the variables we are using represent **u** = [u, v], a two-dimensional velocity vector, t is time,
 $\rho$ is density,
 p is pressure,
 and $\nu$ is the kinematic viscosity.

-## Finite Difference
+## Finite Difference Method

 There are a mere handful of cases where we can obtain an exact solution for these equations, and no general solution is known to exist.